Emily Fuller: Career

 Fuller's first solo show was at 55 Mercer, an artist-run gallery in New York City, in 1972.

 One of her paper pieces was shown in a group show called "New Art for the New Year" at the Museum of Modern Art in February 1978.
 Among the other artists exhibited were Jim Dine, Jasper Johns, Philip Pearlstein, James Rosenquist, Frank Stella, and Tom Wesselmann.
-Later that year, Fuller returned to MOMA with a piece in a show entitled "Gold."
-A year later, another one of Fuller's paper pieces was part of the Smithsonian Institution Traveling Exhibition Service's "Paper as Medium" show.

 Fuller's work has also been exhibited abroad.
 It was included in UNESCO's "Féminin-dialogue Peinture/Couture" in Paris in 1977, and in "Neue Stofflichkeit" (New Materialism) at the Bonn Women's Museum in Germany in 1984.

 Fuller's mature style was described in some detail as part of a review of her one-woman show in Millbrook, New York in 2015: "The multi-media works evoke the glory of the surrounding area, fields, mountains and trees, but with a variety of materials, colors, and stories to tell that are far different from the landscapes one usually expects to see….
 The myriad materials used, creations of a playful and creative imagination, run from paper to canvas to textiles, sewn, glued, painted, photographed – many with a touch of glitter and metallic paint."